 Kerry received her BFA from the University of Massachusetts, Amherst (2004), and her MFA from the University of Hartford (2006), both with a concentration in painting.
 To gain a broader understanding of administration and pedagogy, she completed her EdD with a concentration in higher and postsecondary education in 2017.
 Her doctoral research investigated technology integration and higher order skills-building in introductory studio art curricula for non-majors.

 Read her interview about process and purpose in The Creative Independent here.

 View a virtual tour of her October 2021 exhibition "Reflex" at Gallery A3 here.

-Contact Kerry to inquire about commissions, request an exhibition record, or to access a full teaching portfolio.
+Contact Kerry to inquire about consulting services or commissions; request an exhibition record or full teaching portfolio.

 Click here to view her dissertation summary, "Student Perspectives of a 21st Century Approach to Introductory Studio Art Curriculum at Western New England University: An Action Research Study."